 Plastic and other forms of packaging continually wash up on beaches around the globe because of ineffective waste management systems and other forms of societal negligence.

 A major impediment to the sustainability of plastics use, if that’s even a possibility, is the huge inefficiency in global recycling processes.
-According to a 2017 study, about 8.3 billion metric tons of plastic has been produced by humans.
-Of this 8.3 billion tons, it’s estimated that only 2 billion tons are still in circulation– meaning the other 6.3 billion tons have simply become waste.
-Out of that, only about 9% has been recycled and even less has been incinerated.
-The rest of all that plastic waste end up in either landfills or, as previously mentioned, the oceans.
-This is due in large part to an ineffectiveness of industrial processors to make recycling efficient and cost effective, but also because of consumers and producers not utilizing enough recycled content.
-Education is also a big player here, as consumers can not recycle efficiently if they’re not sure of how and what to place in which bin.
+According to a 2017 study, about 8.3 billion metric tons of plastic have been produced by humans.
+Of these 8.3 billion tons, it’s estimated that only 2 billion tons are still in circulation– meaning the other 6.3 billion tons have simply become waste.
+Out of that, only about 9% has been recycled, and even less has been incinerated.
+The rest of all that plastic waste ends up in either landfills or, as previously mentioned, the oceans.
+This is due in large part to the ineffectiveness of industrial processors to make recycling efficient and cost-effective, but also because of consumers and producers not utilizing enough recycled content.
+Education is also a big player here, as consumers cannot recycle efficiently if they’re not sure of how and what to place in which bin.

 Packaging is near impossible to avoid, but we can all do our part.
 Here are our top tips for reducing your plastic footprint this Earth Day (and beyond!):